GCSE Computer Science Databases Revision Notes

 4 marksView mark scheme hint▾

-What is meant by SQL?
+What is meant by the term 'data integrity'?
 [2 marks]

 2 marksView mark scheme hint▾